passcod/blook/2017-dec-31-yearly-summary.md

 Every year that I am able to, I try to give a sizeable portion of my salary away in donations to various organisations and charities I believe make the world a better place.
-This year, I chose to give 5% of my gross salary, i.e.
+This year, I chose to give 5% of my estimated income.
-$2750, to over 20 organisations and individuals.

 All amounts are in NZ dollars, even if the donation was in another currency.